khilnani/gists.cli/README.md

 Usage
 ---------

-List all your Gists
+**List all your Gists**

 - `gists` - list your Gists.

-View a Gist
+**View a Gist**

 - `gists ID` - view Gist with ID on the console.
 - `gists ID PATH` - download Gist files with ID to PATH.
 Will prompt for confirmation.

-Setup OAuth token
+**Setup OAuth token**

 - `gists token|t` - setup to use OAuth Token other than `~/.git-credentials`.
 Saves to `~/.gists`.

-Create a Gist
+**Create a Gist**

 > FILE - is a file path, relative or absolute.
 > Bool - True, False, 1, 0, Yes, No, y, n.
 Case-insensitive
 > Description and Content - Text content within quotes

+Without specifying a command, the application will trying to figure it out.
+However, this supports fewer combinations of arguments.

 - `gists FILE`
 - `gists Content`

+With the create command specified.
+A much more comprehensive set of argument combinations.

 - `gists new|n|create|c FILE`
 - `gists new|n|create|c "Content"`
 - `gists new|n|create|c Bool FILE`